Queen of Mahishmathi: Plot

 With Durgappa establishing the kingdom of Gauriparvat as him as Maharaja and Hidumba as Mahapradhana, Somadeva's continuously becomes more stressed.
 Pattraya wants to kill the governor of Kadarimandalam, Shankaradeva.
 He publicly insults the vassal ruler of Kadaraimandalam, Narasimha Varman, who is also the brother of imprisoned Princess Chitraveni.
 There he hits Narasimha's throne with contained Gaurikanta stones.
 The stones were then fought by the ministers and soldiers.
 Pattaraya had a small packet under his tongue with contained snake poison.
 He was sent to Shankaradeva's office where Shankaradeva recognized him.
 Pattaraya bit the small packet which exposed poison and bit Shankaradeva who fell dead.

 With Shankaradeva dead, Pattaraya declares himself the new governor.
 He declares Kadarimandalam independent with Chitraveni as Queen.
 Somadeva sends Mahadeva to make sure the Kali statue is deported safely to Mahishmathi, and Bjjaladeva is given a three thousand strong army to recapture Kadaraimandalam.
 Mahadeva is supposedly killed by Jeemotha, but Mahadeva actually escapes with Kattapa.
-Bjjaladeva asks Sivagami for her hand in marriage, Sivagami, wanting a higher position in power to persuade her goal of stoping the mining in Gauriparvat, accepts.
+Bjjaladeva asks Sivagami for her hand in marriage, Sivagami, wanting a higher position in power to persuade her goal of stopping the mining in Gauriparvat, accepts.
 They get married and Sivagami suggests if she could have a small army so she could attack Gauriparvat.
 Bjjaladeva agrees and split the army with her.
 Bjjaladeva heads to Kadarimandlam, meanwhile, Sivagami heads to Gauriparvat.
 Sivagami fights in Gauriparvat, she and her army are severely outnumbered as the Vaithlikas under Shivappa help Durgappa and Hidimba.
 They unleash Garuda Pakshis, fierce birds that attack.

 Gundu Ramu escapes with the help of Vamana, he gets attacked by Garuda Pakshis and loses several fingers.
 Sivagami eventually wins the battle.
 Kattappa chases after Shivappa and they fight ferociously until Kattappa swirls his ribbon sword around Shivappa's neck and pulls it which decapitates Shivappa.
 The body of Shivappa falls down the volcano of Gauriparvat.
 Kattappa laments the death of his beloved brother.
 Bjjaldeva acts as he gets captured by Kadarimandlam, Somadeva heads with an army to save his son.
 Somadeva gets into a trap and is imprisoned.
 Sivagami regrets marrying Bjjaldeva and is still in love with Mahadeva.
 They all get captured by Bjjaldeva, Mahishmathi is made a vassal by Kadaraimandlam.
 Bjjaladeva marries Mekhala, Pattaraya's daughter.
 Mahapradhana Parameswara and Senapati Hiranya are killed and their heads are displayed at the front gates of the palace.
 Mekhala is made the queen of Mahishmathi.
 Mahadeva is imprisoned and also gets his eyes stitched, permanently closing his eyes.
 Sivagami is spared only because she was Bjjaldeva's second wife.